 The Thule Glide 2 is a high-quality jogging stroller with a fixed front wheel and a lighter weight than the competition.
-It has an adjustable, ergonomic handlebar with twisting handbrake, rear wheel suspension, and adjustable tracking that most dedicated runners feel are non-negotiable when choosing a fine stroller for running.
-However, the Glide 2 is not as easy to run with as the Thule Urban Glide 2 and it struggles in smaller spaces because of the fixed wheel and longer footprint.
+It has an adjustable, ergonomic handlebar with twisting handbrake, rear-wheel suspension, and adjustable tracking that most dedicated runners feel are non-negotiable when choosing a fine stroller for running.
+However, the Glide 2 is not as easy to run with as some of the competition and it struggles in smaller spaces because of the fixed wheel and longer footprint.
 So, while it is ideal for hilly terrain thanks to the lighter weight and handbrake, it can't compete overall with its more functional brother that earned a higher overall score, better scores for run-ability and maneuverability all with the same list price.
-The Glide 2 is a good choice for dedicated runners that have a separate stroller for everyday use or those who value lightweight over other factors, but for the money, we don't think serious runners are sacrificing anything by choosing the Thule Urban Glide 2.
+The Glide 2 is a good choice for dedicated runners that have a separate stroller for everyday use or those who value lightweight over other factors.

 Thule Glide 2 Review